raspberrypilearning/tree-life-simulator/en/step_4.md

 Start a new script with a `when I start as a clone`{:class="block3control"} block.
 Add a `wait until`{:class="block3control"} block to the end of your code, and inside this block a `touching Natural Disaster`{:class="block3sensing"} block.
 Add an `if...then`{:class="block3control"} block with the condition `size`{:class="block3looks"} `=`{:class="block3operators"} `20`.

-Inside the `if...then`{:class="block3control"} block add a `change mature trees by 1`{:class="block3variables"} block so that the count of mature trees is only decreased if the tree was fully grown.
+Inside the `if ... then`{:class="block3control"} block, add a `change mature trees by 1`{:class="block3variables"} block, so that the count of mature trees is only decreased if it were a full-grown tree.
 Add a `delete this clone`{:class="block3control"} block to remove the tree:

 ```blocks3
 when I start as a clone